Azure/Vision-AI-DevKit-Pages/docs/_docs/08_05_community_projects.md

 <html><table>
 <tr><td><b> Repository </b></td></tr>
 <tr><td>
-Find all relevant information, including code, pictures used for model training, and the Custom Vision model file for full implementation of this product <a href="https://github.com/microsoft/vision-ai-developer-kit/tree/cognitive-services-integration/samples/research/ai-vision-devkit-cognitive-services-integration-Face-API" target="_blank">here</a>. <br>
+Find all relevant information, including code, for full implementation of this product <a href="https://aka.ms/faceapi-grob" target="_blank">here</a>. <br>
 Users are always encouraged to innovate and continue to improve the functionality of current projects.
 </td></tr>
 <tr><td>